igorlovric/Tampermonkey-Philips-InCenter/README.md

 ## ⚙️ How It Works

 The script unhides HTML elements in the toolbar of the PDF viewer.
 It detects when the viewer is loaded and adds functionality dynamically.
+In addition, the script searches the page for a video element.
+If a video is found, it automatically adds a “Download Video” button at the top of the page, providing a direct link to download the detected video file.
 ## 📄 Compatibility

 - ✔️ Google Chrome